 Community colleges can differ dramatically on such factors as size, location, resources, enrollment patterns, and student characteristics.
 It is important to take these differences into account when interpreting benchmark scores-especially when making institutional comparisons.
-Furthermore, the Center for Community College Student Engagement has adopted a policy on "Responsible Uses of CCSSE Data," available at www.ccsse.org.
+The Center for Community College Student Engagement has adopted the policy "Responsible Uses of CCSSE and SENSE Data," available at www.cccse.org.

 CCSSE uses a three-year cohort of participating colleges in all core survey analyses.
-The current cohort is referred to as the 2011 CCSSE Cohort (2009-2011) throughout all reports.
+The current cohort is referred to as the 2014 CCSSE Cohort (2012-2014) throughout all reports.